Eldoir/Blindtest-Builder/README.md

   * `output/`: I put the output files of the program here.

 # Next steps
-* Add text on clip (title, should be in config file)
+* Add clip title on screen
 * Add cross fade transitions
   * Make it optional